Get a Demo

 Many malware infections occur through social engineering methods, in which attackers coerce users into clicking links to malicious websites or opening malicious email attachments.
 Other ways in which malware infects devices include drive-by downloads (triggered without any user action on a compromised website), installation of seemingly benign programs that deploy malware, and exploitation of vulnerabilities in software and communication protocols.

-Signature-based malware detection is still a core part of malware protection strategies, but it is not enough.
-New technologies like next generation antivirus (NGAV) add several more layers of protection.
-Most notably, they perform behavioral analysis, based on machine learning algorithms, which can help identify new malware that does not match any known signature.
+On top of these, new technologies like next generation antivirus (NGAV) add several more layers of protection.
+They perform behavioral analysis, based on machine learning algorithms, which can help identify new malware that does not match any known signature.

 Related content: Read our guide to malware prevention, dll malware, redline stealer.